-AI video podcast: turn audio into polished video
+AI video podcast: Turn audio into polished video

 B-roll, titles, and generative visuals

 Produce the same podcast episode in 175+ languages and dialects without re-recording or re-scripting.
 HeyGen's Video Translator preserves each host's vocal characteristics while adapting the dialogue to a new language with accurate lip-sync.
-Reach global audiences by localising a single episode across dozens of markets in one session.
-This is especially effective for teams publishing thought leadership content internationally or creating training video material that must resonate across regions.
+Reach global audiences by localizing a single episode across dozens of markets in one session.
+This is especially effective for teams publishing thought leadership content internationally or creating training video material that needs to resonate across regions.

 Multilingual dubbing and global reach